The Burry tourism .

 bringing government planners up against opposition from tourism promoters and environmentalists.

 writes Solomon Oleny

-Ministry of Tourism, Wildlife and Antiquities credits this remarkable growth to the increasing influx rate of tourists in the country, estimated to be at annual rate of 20% since 2011.
-While 20% of these tourists flock the country for business, cultural and spiritual tours, over 60% (roughly 70,000) of them come in pursuit for nature based tourism, especially gorilla tracking and the water-sports adventures along the River Nile such as white water rafting, kayaking, bungee jumping, sports fishing and boat rides among others.
+Ministry of Tourism, Wildlife, and Antiquities credit this remarkable growth to the increasing influx rate of tourists in the country, estimated to be at an annual rate of 20% since 2011.
+While 20% of these tourists flock the country for business, cultural and spiritual tours, over 60% (roughly 70,000) of them come in pursuit of nature-based tourism, especially gorilla tracking and the water-sports adventures along the River Nile such as white water rafting, kayaking, bungee jumping, sports fishing and boat rides among others.